 Pros: A tool to inspire gratefulness – a great habit to cultivate, simple and straightforward prompts, inspirational quotes for each day.

 Cons: Some people may find the prompts repetitive.

 Price: $6.99 on Amazon.

 What Is a Bullet Journal?

-Conceived by Ryder Carrol, a bullet journal contains particular elements – such as an index, future log, collections and more – that let you turn your ordinary journal into a planner for the future and a tracker of the past while focusing on the present.
+Conceived by Ryder Carrol, a bullet journal contains particular elements – such as an index, future log, collections, and more – that let you turn your ordinary journal into a planner for the future and a tracker of the past while focusing on the present.

-A tracker, on the other hand, is used to keep track of certain information for a particular time period.
-You can choose to track the number of books you read for the year, how many times you exercise each week or if you’ve reached your journaling goal for the month as some examples.
+A tracker, on the other hand, is used to keep track of certain information for a particular period.
+You can choose to track the number of books you read for the year, your social media posts, blog publication schedule, how many times you exercise each week, or if you’ve reached your journaling goal for the month as some examples.